microsoft/qlib/docs/component/strategy.rst

     Return the proportion of your total value you will use in investment.
 Dynamically risk_degree will result in Market timing.

 - `generate_order_list`
-    Rerturn the order list.
+    Return the order list.

 Users can inherit `BaseStrategy` to customize their strategy class.

 WeightStrategyBase
 --------------------

-Qlib alse provides a class ``qlib.contrib.strategy.WeightStrategyBase`` that is a subclass of `BaseStrategy`.
+Qlib also provides a class ``qlib.contrib.strategy.WeightStrategyBase`` that is a subclass of `BaseStrategy`.

 `WeightStrategyBase` only focuses on the target positions, and automatically generates an order list based on positions.
 It provides the `generate_target_weight_position` interface.

 - `generate_target_weight_position`
     - According to the current position and trading date to generate the target position.
-The cash is not considered.
+The cash is not considered in the output weight distribution.
     - Return the target position.

     .. note::